nextcloud/richdocuments/docs/frontend-integration.md

 ### Open viewer

-The following two methods are exposed in order to manually trigger the Collabora viewer opening a file:
+The following two methods are exposed in order to manually trigger the Nextcloud Office viewer opening a file:

 #### Open an existing file